clayne/hacktical-c/vector/README.md

 }
 ```

-While not the primary use case for vectors, it's sometimes useful to be able to insert/delete blocks of items. `hc_vector_insert()` returns a pointer to the start of the inserted block.
+While not the primary use case for vectors, it's sometimes useful to be able to insert/delete blocks of items. `hc_vector_insert()` moves the tail if needed and returns a pointer to the start of the inserted block.

 ```C
 void *hc_vector_insert(struct hc_vector *v, int i, int n) {